ANGlTHUB/11-314a/Home_task_2.5.6/README.md

 # Home task 2.5.6
 ## Description:
 This repository contains images of the "Sort Array with Squares!" problem solution, including a screenshot of the Submission Overview and an image of the algorithm used.
-### Algorithm: or i should calle it UML & Submission Overview
+## Algorithm or should calle it " U M L " & Submission Overview
 <p alighn="left" > See the algorithm image for " Sort Array with Squares !  <br> Check out the successful " Sort Array with Squares ! " submission screenshot." solution. </p>
 <br>
 <img align="left"  src="https://github.com/ANGlTHUB/11-314a/blob/main/Home_task_2.5.6/uml.png" hight="300" width="400">